baynaz/baynaz/README.md

 - Improving my understanding of deep learning and LLMs
 - Building simple AI projects from scratch
 - Exploring how photography and AI can intersect
 - Learning through open-source contributions, even small ones
+- Building my photography portfolio slowly and mindfully

 ---